 Library of Congress Summer Research Fellowship Program

-The Library of Congress Summer Research Fellowship Program is an annual initiative sponsored by the Department of Music and the Center for Popular Music Studies, with generous financial support from the Richman Family Fund and additional funding from Dennis and Cynthia Santoli.
+The Library of Congress Summer Research Fellowship Program is an annual initiative sponsored by the Department of Music and the Center for Popular Music Studies, with generous financial support from the Richman Family Fund and with initial startup funding from Dennis and Cynthia Santoli.
 This program selects participants to work as research interns in the Music Division of the Library of Congress.
 The fellowship typically spans up to three months during the summer, with fellows dividing their time equally between two main activities:

 1. Library Projects: Fellows work on projects assigned by the Head of Reader Services of the Music Division, tailored to their interests and the needs of the Library.